About the Oat Newsletter

 • The minutes and proceedings of the American Oat Workers Conferences (held every four years), as well as other meetings,

-• Short articles presenting research updates or announcements of new varieties or technologies*,
+• Short articles presenting research updates or announcements of new varieties or technologies, and

 • Announcements from the community concerning its members.